MicrosoftDocs/quantum-docs-pr/articles/contributing/style-guide.md

 In addition to the preceding suggestions, it is helpful to help make code as legible as possible to use consistent formatting rules.
 Such formatting rules by nature tend to be somewhat arbitrary and strongly up to personal aesthetics.
 Nonetheless, we recommend maintaining a consistent set of formatting conventions within a group of collaborators, and especially for large Q# projects such as the Quantum Development Kit itself.
+These rules can be automatically applied by using the formatting tool integrated with the Q# compiler.

 # [Guidance](#tab/guidance)